 Note on reading "disk formats": Reading non-MS-DOS disks on a PC, even with the right sized floppy drive "properly" connected, can be difficult.
 The floppy CONTROLLER on the PC, which does all the work of reading, writing, and formatting, may not be able to accept non-MS-DOS formats, even WITH software.
 Some early disk formats including Apple's, use non-"standard" diskette formatting.
 Your floppy controller may not accept single-density.
 Some diskette double-density formats, include boot-track(s) in single density.
 Or it can simply be a problem with knowing which of the MANY MANY CP/M or other disk formats you need to use with your particular diskettes.

 Note on USB floppy drives: Most of these are only intended for use with 3.5" floppy diskettes and to read/write MS-DOS 1.44MB formats.
-Period.
-They cannot be "reprogrammed", they cannot be "adapted to a 5.25-inch drive", "do not pass GO, do not collect $200" (look it up).
-This is not a solution.
+Only the very earliest, used an unmodified 3.5" floppy driveand *might* be adaptable to 5.25-inch drives.
+Otherwise they cannot be "reprogrammed", they cannot be adapted to a 5.25-inch drive.

 If what I've just described is unfamilar technical language, look at my Web page on floppy disk technology for some background information.

-I've now provided some general descriptions and "keywords", about "cabling" old floppy drives to a modern computer, "to read old floppy disks".
-You can use this information to find more information and increase your understanding.
+I've now provided some general descriptions and "keywords", about "cabling" old floppy drives to a later 20th century computer, "to read old floppy disks".
+You can use this and other information to find more information and increase your understanding.
 Then you can decide to do this work yourself; or you will be more informed when asking others to do this work.
 It's your data, your time and money - your decisions.
 Further notes on specifics I've mentioned are below and on other pages on my Web site.

 In Feb 2005 there were some discussions in popular newsgroups, about converting old CP/M systems from 8-inch and 5.25-inch floppy drives, to 3.5" drives and media.
 Issues raised included support of FM or single density; finding old media; choices of formats.
 I decided these discusssions were worth preserving, as these issues come up over and over.
 One discussion was in the Classic-comp CCTECH discussion.
 The other occurred in Usenet discussion group comp.os.cpm.